Abhijay007/Uptane-GSoC-Report/GSoC-2023-Uptane-Final-Report.md

    - Commits: [Link to Commits](https://github.com/Abhijay007/Abhijay007.github.io/pull/1/commits)

 2. **Demo Repository for Project Progress**:
-   - Due to the dynamic nature of the project with many changes, my mentor recommended creating a demo repository to track and showcase the progress.
+   - Due to the dynamic nature of the project and its many changes, my mentor recommended creating a demo repository to track and showcase the progress.
 Here's the demo repository with all the commits:
    - Demo Repository: [Link to Demo Repository](https://github.com/Abhijay007/uptane-demo)
    - Commits: [Link to Commits](https://github.com/Abhijay007/uptane-demo/commits/master)